 Aisha Jumwa Bio, Career, Husband, Age, Education and Net Worth

-Aisha Jumwa, born Aisha Jumwa Karisa Karanta is a firm female Kenyan politician currently serving as the Cabinet Secretary for Public Service and Gender.
+Aisha Jumwa, born Aisha Jumwa Karisa Karanta is a firm female Kenyan politician currently serving as the Cabinet Secretary for Gender Culture, the Arts & Heritage.
 Jumwa is among the seven women who will serve under President Ruto’s administration as Cabinet Ministers.
+Prior to her current, appointment, she was serving as the CS for Public Service which is currently being led by Moses Kuria.

 Prior to her appointment, she had served as a member of parliament representing the people of Malindi Constituency, Kilifi County.